Paul Burnett: Early career

 Burnett began his radio career while in the Royal Air Force in the Persian Gulf in 1964.
 In 1966 he joined offshore radio station, Radio 270, broadcasting off Scarborough, North Yorkshire.
 After the banning of the offshore stations he moved in 1967 to Manx Radio on the Isle of Man, but he soon joined Radio Luxembourg, where he hosted the chart show.
 Here Burnett discovered many recordings, previously thought lost, of propaganda broadcasts by William Joyce ("Lord Haw Haw") to Britain, made from the Luxembourg stations during the Nazi occupation.
 On Luxembourg, he presented the Saturday Top 20 show from 1967 to 1974.

 On 24 March 1974 Burnett joined BBC Radio 1 hosting a Sunday morning show All There Is To Hear (a radio one airplay chart show) and also hosted the station's national Top 20 show, broadcast on Sunday evenings between 6 and 7pm whilst Tom Browne, the main presenter of the show at the time, was absent.
 The first record he ever played on the station was Seven Seas Of Rhye by the group Queen.
 In 1976, an on-air parody of the U.S. hit single "Convoy", became "Convoy GB" (by Laurie Lingo & The Dipsticks), which led to a release of the song as a single along with fellow DJ Dave Lee Travis.
-The song reached #4 in the UK Singles Chart, and Burnett appeared dressed as a chicken on Top of the Pops.
+The song reached number four in the UK Singles Chart, and Burnett appeared dressed as a chicken on Top of the Pops.

-From 5 July 1976 he hosted the weekday lunchtime show after Johnnie Walker left the station and moved to California.
-Here Burnett had the responsibility of revealing the new singles chart every Tuesday lunchtime.
+From 5 July 1976 Burnett hosted the weekday lunchtime show after Johnnie Walker left the station.
+Here Burnett had the responsibility of revealing the new singles chart every Tuesday lunchtime on 247 metres Medium Wave as the chart positions were received by the British Market Research Bureau.
 His popular show included several features such as Pub of the Day, Fun at One and Is, Was, Should Have.
 Burnett became a regular presenter of Top of the Pops, and presented the Radio 1 Roadshow during the summer.
 In 1981 he moved from lunchtimes to later in the afternoons, but his daily show ended in 1982 to allow Steve Wright's show to be extended.
+He was then briefly heard on Saturday mornings from 10am–1pm.

-During 1982–84, Burnett was heard on BBC Radio 2 as a stand-in host for the likes of David Hamilton and Terry Wogan and occasionally presenting the Early Show.
+During 1982–84, Burnett was heard on BBC Radio 2 as a stand-in host for broadcasters such as David Hamilton and Terry Wogan and occasionally presenting the Early Show.
 In 1978, Burnett co-hosted the Miss World contest broadcast on BBC1.